 Wrap these well and they go right into the fridge.
 You can also freeze this dough for up to one month.
-Just make sure it is wrapped well so it won’t take on the tastes in your freezer.
+Just make sure it is wrapped well so it won't take on the taste in your freezer.

 Now, once your pie dough has been chilled, it is ready to go.
 This is where the hardest part of the process comes in.
 What to make with your dough.
 Should you go savory?
 Sweet?
 Round pie?
 Slab Pie?
 Hand pies?
 The possibilities are endless.
 I will share a few of my recent favorites!

 We also really love this Chocolate Pecan Pie.
 It is one of my husband's favorites.
 Or...Who am I kidding, he loved every pie I make and each one is his favorite:).